Older Adult Financial Abuse and Exploitation

 - Efforts to make the victim amend their estate planning documents, including any powers of attorney, wills, or trusts

 Note: If you or your loved one doesn't have estate planning documents already, you can create DIY documents for power of attorney, living wills, or living trusts.
 You can also DIY your last will and testament.
-If these were already created or amended, you need an attorney to help sort them out.
+If your loved one has already created or amended these documents and you suspect financial abuse, you should consult an attorney to understand your options.

 Federal Laws Protecting Against Elder Financial Abuse

-At the federal level, the Elder Justice Act provides for greater coordination among federal and state agencies dealing with older adult abuse cases.
-It also expands reporting requirements.
+At the federal level, the Elder Justice Act provides for greater coordination among federal and state agencies dealing with older adult abuse cases and abuse laws.
+It also expands reporting requirements for health care and financial services providers.

 In addition, although it has yet to become federal law, the Elder Abuse Victims Act (EAVA) would provide greater federal support for investigating and prosecuting older adult abuse cases.